 Top 10 Places to visit in China

 2. The Terracotta Army in Xi’an – Do you want to meet a 2000-year old underground army?
 Well, don’t worry, it is not an army that is alive but a one gathered by hundreds of life-size models representing the army that triumphed over all other Chinese armies in the Warring States Period.
-Despite the fact that the army has been recently discovered in 1974 by farmers from underground where it was buried for over 2000 years, this historical and archeological sight in Xi’an is definitely one worth visiting.
+Despite the fact that the army has been recently discovered in 1974 by farmers from underground where it was buried for over 2000 years, this historical and archaeological sight in Xi’an is definitely one worth visiting.
+If you are interested to learn more about the terracotta warriors check out this useful resources:

 3. The Forbidden City, Beijing – A “palace city” back in the past where ordinary people were forbidden to enter and only royalties had an access, The Forbidden City in Beijing is a pretty extravagant showcase of the Chinese architecture, culture, and history.
 The palace has over 8000 rooms with golden roofs and elegantly decorated and painted in yellow and red.
 The Forbidden City was the main imperial palace for 560 years up until 1911 and 24 emperors lived and ruled their land from there.